inkuzmin/elm-multiselect/README.md

 ## How to use

 ### Project level
-Add `"inkuzmin/elm-multiselect": "1.0.0 <=v < 2.0.0"` to dependencies section of elm-package.json
+Add `"inkuzmin/elm-multiselect": "1.0.0 <= v < 2.0.0"` to dependencies section of elm-package.json

 ### Code level
 See the `example` folder, `src/MinimalExample.elm` provides a minimal example.